 a.
-Inequalities in climate impacts on water security are context specific, requiring analysis across scales
+Inequalities in climate impacts are context specific, requiring analysis across scales

 Climate-related impacts on water security are not equal but vary by user and location based on local climate, behaviour of other users, and access to resources to adapt.
 In the Awash basin in Ethiopia, interviews with individuals living in rural kebeles, government organisations, industrial water users, and international NGOs, demonstrated stark inequities in climate vulnerabilities between water user groups (agriculture, industry, urban, rural), upstream-downstream inequities, and within communities (Grasham and Charles 2021b, in review).
-In general, water-intensive private sector operations, such as flower farms, are more resilient to climate extremes due to the availability of financing to invest in more climate resilient water sources, providing for example resources to access groundwater resources during the 2015/16 drought, while water-intensive rural livelihoods, such as subsistence farming have limited resources to mitigate the impacts and are therefore highly vulnerable.
+In general, water-intensive private sector operations, such as flower farms, are highly resilient to climate extremes due to the availability of financing, such as the resources to access groundwater resources during the 2015/16 drought, while water-intensive rural livelihoods, such as subsistence farming have limited resources to mitigate the impacts and are therefore highly vulnerable.
 The nature and intensity of water-related risks faced by rural communities are strongly determined by their location in the basin, due to the variations in climate across the basin, and by upstream users and polluters.
-In the Awash, rural communities in the arid lowlands face higher risks from water scarcity while communities in upstream regions suffer from deteriorating water quality and crop destruction from flooding.
+In the Awash, rural communities in the arid lowlands face higher risks from water scarcity and communities in upstream regions suffer from deteriorating water quality and crop destruction from flooding.